 • Courses offered in the high school must be the same course as the college offers

 Ohio needs more students who graduate college and career ready.
 College Credit Plus increases access for students who have not taken full advantage of the opportunity to earn college credits while in high school.

-Carrollton offers over 10 CCP courses on campus because we want to support educational goals and remove barriers that can happen if a student leaves our campus to take CCP courses.
+Carrollton offers approximately 20 CCP courses on campus because we want to support educational goals and remove barriers that can happen if a student leaves our campus to take CCP courses.
 Our goal is to offer an Associate of Arts Degree through a partnership with Stark State College, Eastern Gateway Community College and Carrollton Exempted Village Schools.
 This will provide students the opportunity to earn an associate degree without leaving the high school.

 Ohio public school districts and Ohio public colleges and universities must participate in College Credit Plus.
 Nonpublic high schools and colleges or universities may choose to participate.
 To be eligible, students must have a remediation free ACT or Accuplacer score in at least one subject area in addition to meeting the admission standards of the participating college or university to which they apply.

 There is no cost for the student to participate in College Credit Plus when the student is enrolled in a public college or university.
 The school district covers the cost of college tuition and textbooks.
 Students who receive an F or withdraw from a College Credit Plus course after the 14th day, may be required to pay for the course and the book fee.
 Students choosing to enroll in a participating private college or university may incur costs.

 ASSOCIATE OF ARTS DEGREE:

 Carrollton plans to offer an Associate of Arts Degree Pathway for students who are interested in taking the required CCP courses to complete this degree upon graduation.
 Please see the Program of Studies to view the full Associate Degree Pathway.